fastapi/fastapi/docs/alternatives.md

 * Validation and documentation from these types.
 * Dependency Injection system.

-It doesn't use a data validaton, serialization and documentation third party library like Pydantic, it has its own.
+It doesn't use a data validation, serialization and documentation third-party library like Pydantic, it has its own.
 So, these data type definitions would not be reusable as easily.

 It requires a little bit more verbose configurations.
-And as it is based on WSGI (instead of ASGI), it is not designed to take advantage of the high performance provided by tools like Uvicorn, Starlette and Sanic.
+And as it is based on WSGI (instead of ASGI), it is not designed to take advantage of the high-performance provided by tools like Uvicorn, Starlette and Sanic.

 The dependency injection system requires pre-registration of the dependencies and the dependencies are solved based on the declared types.
-So, it's not possible to declare more than one "component" that provides certain type.
+So, it's not possible to declare more than one "component" that provides a certain type.

 Routes are declared in a single place, using functions declared in other places (instead of using decorators that can be placed right on top of the function that handles the endpoint).
 This is closer to how Django does it than to how Flask (and Starlette) does it.
 It separates in the code things that are relatively tightly coupled.